Gilbert Courtland Fite papers

 Fite was a member of the Society of American Historians, the Agricultural History Society (President 1960), the Southern Historical Association (President 1974), the Western History Association (President 1985), and Phi Alpha Theta, history's international honorary society (President 1981-1983).
 Fite served on the editorial boards of nine historical periodicals: Montana, The Magazine of Western History, Great Plains Quarterly, South Dakota History, Mississippi Valley Historical Review, Agricultural History, Red River Valley Historical Review, The Midwest Quarterly, and the periodicals of the above mentioned historical societies.
 In addition, he served as a consultant for numerous Universities, the Screening Committee Fulbright Awards, the National Park Service and the United States Office of Education.
 Fite also served as a member of the Board of Trustees, Phillips University, Enid, Oklahoma, 1969-76, and a member of the Board of Trustees, Lexington Theological Seminary, Lexington, Kentucky, 1972-76.Fite received numerous honors and awards, including a Ford Fellowship, 1954-55, two Fulbright Awards, a Guggenheim Fellowship, 1964, and the Theodore Salautos Award for the Best Book in Agricultural History, 1985.
 In 1990 Fite was inducted into the South Dakota Hall of Fame.

-36 Linear Feet (62 document boxes, 1 oversize flat box, and 1 cold storage box)
+38.5 Linear Feet (53 document boxes, 9 record cartons, 1 oversize flat box, and 1 cold storage box)

 Language of Materials